Interview with senior travel expert, Digital Nomad and Travel Enthusiast: Why Travel in Sao Paulo Deserves More Attention

 You also discovered a chocolate shop called Mr D nearby.
 What was that experience like?

-After that, I don’t think I can ever go back to instant hot chocolate packets.
-If you’re planning to visit Beco do Batman, definitely make time to stop at Mr D. It’s a hidden gem that adds a sweet touch to your travel in São Paulo.
+After that, I do not think I will go back to using those hot chocolate packets.
+If you plan to visit Beco do Batman, you should stop at Mr D. This place is not easy to find but it is special.
+It gives your time in São Paulo a nice, sweet feel.

 🚶♂️ Immersing in History: Free Walking Tour and São Bento Monastery